 What role(s) would international expansion play in the company’s growth?

-International expansion could be a growth accelerator building company for the long term.
+International expansion could be a growth accelerator, building your company for the long term.
 Expansion could also mean lowering risks of depending on one market even in economic downturns.
 And international markets often expose a company’s leaders to new product ideas and business practices that can improve overall company success.

 Can the profits be maximized before the exit?